UltimateHackingKeyboard/firmware/README.md

 ### Fetch external software components

-The nRF Connect SDK or McuXpresso SDK (depending on the manifest file selection) and additional third-party libraries can be fetched to their up-to-date state with the following command:
+The nRF Connect SDK or McuXpresso SDK (depending on the manifest file selection) and additional third-party libraries must be fetched to their up-to-date state with the following command:
 ```bash
 west update && west patch
 ```
+This must be performed for each SDK independently, after manifest file selection.
 While the setup must only be done once, the external software components change during development, so this command is highly recommended to execute after checking out a new branch.